WILDLIFE AT HARROLD-ODELL COUNTRY PARK

 The Park, and its lakes provide a home for migrating birds.
 In previous years these have included Goosander, White-fronted Geese and Fieldfare.

 Many wild flowers are present around the Park, with the greatest variety can be found growing in the Nature Reserve, where Bee, Common-spotted, and Marsh Orchids can be found.
-A detailed study of plant life is currently underway.
+A detailed study of plant life is available here.

 A number of mammals live in and visit the Park.
 If you are lucky you could spot a fox, weasel or shrew.
 Rabbits are common on the warren.